chanzuckerberg/happy/docs/Service_Discovery_In_EKS.md

 This is where an `Ingress` comes in.

-An `Ingress` is to a `Service`, what a `Service` is to a `Pod`, in the sense that it stands upstream and distributes requests.
-Just like a Service is responsible for knowing how to get traffic to one or more Pods, an Ingress is responsible for getting external requests routed to Services inside the cluster.
+An `Ingress` is to a `Service`, what a `Service` is to a `Pod`, in the sense that it stands upstream and distributes requests to services.
+Just like a Service is responsible for knowing how to get traffic to one or more Pods, an Ingress is responsible for getting external requests routed to various Services inside the cluster.

 ```
 Internet --> Ingresses --> Services --> Pod Replicas